noalorette/petprep/README.rst

 ~~~~~~~
 Copyright (c) the *NiPreps* Developers.

-As of the 21.0.x pre-release and release series, *PETPrep* is
+As of the 0.0.1 release series, *PETPrep* is
 licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at